MaxTheSyntax/Calendar/README.md

 # Calendar
-## THIS IS WORK IN PROGRESS
+## THIS IS A WORK IN PROGRESS
-This app was made as a little project, so I don't reccomend using it.
+This is a little project that im working on, so I don't recommend using it.